 The NG9-1-1 Emergency Services Network will be responsible for performing verification of PASSporT information received with an emergency call.

-Callback calls routed via the NG Emergency Services Network will be marked as “psap-callback” and will contain an RPH with a value of “esnet.0”.
+Callback calls routed via the NG9-1-1 Emergency Services Network will be marked as “psap-callback” and will contain an RPH with a value of “esnet.0”.

 The NG9-1-1 Emergency Services Network will be responsible for performing caller identity attestation/authentication and rph signing on callback calls.